 A vendor must receive authorization from a candidate before they can complete a background check.
 And this isn't just common courtesy.
 The Fair Credit Reporting Act federally mandates employers follow the act to ensure compliance.

 However, delays in the screening process can occur when the candidate fails to take immediate action.
-If an applicant waits three or four days before reading over the authorization form, this already creates a major delay.
-The employment background check itself cannot begin until an applicant offers their approval.
+An applicant might wait three or four days before reading over the necessary authorization form.
+That can kick off a domino effect, delaying progress on pre-employment screening, criminal records requests, and credit checks.

 Candidate Drug Test Scheduling